Building a home for the first time

 A second owner’s suite on the first floor gives the older generation a comfortable place of their own.
 Kettler Forlines Homes came up with what we call a “family guest home”.
 This suite is an extension of the home, not a separate residence, although it feels like one!
 We include a bedroom, full bath, living/dining area, kitchenette, and a laundry closet.
 This second suite in our multigenerational homesalso has a private entrance, a popular feature for anyone who wants more independence.

 The other side of this multigenerational living situation is the Millennial factor.
 These people, born roughly between 1980 and 2000, are adults.
 Unlike previous generations over the past 130 years, this group is far more likely to live with their parents beyond the age of 21.
 In fact, 33% of Millennials between 25 and 29 live with their parents.

-Some of them reason that they are trying to pay off school loans.
+Some of the reasons that they are trying to pay off school loans.
 Others are saving up money to buy their own home.
 As the pandemic’s shutdown caused job losses, we expect to see more Millennials move back with their parents as they rebuild their employment and financial situations.

-How is your home living up to your family needs?
+How is your home living up to your family's needs?
 If you see the value of a multigenerational home, Kettler Forlines Homes has ideas to spark your imagination.
-Our growing community in Poolesville, MD, The Reserve at Brightwell Crossing, is ideal for families of all ages.
-The Poolesville school system is outstanding.
+Our growing community in Poolesville, MD, The Reserve at Brightwell Crossing is ideal for families of all ages.
+The Poolesville school system is amazing.
 Then add in the convenient proximity to quality healthcare, shopping, dining, and all the other services you need and want.